Israel's Strauss, Virgin in drinking water venture

-TEL AVIV Israeli food and beverage maker Strauss Group (STRS.TA) is setting up a joint venture with Virgin Group's Virgin Green Fund to sell Strauss Water products in England and Ireland and later on in France, Australia and South Africa.
+TEL AVIV Nov 20 Israeli food and beverage maker Strauss Group is setting up a joint venture with Virgin Group's Virgin Green Fund to sell Strauss Water products in England and Ireland and later on in France, Australia and South Africa.

-The joint venture, in which Virgin Green Fund will initially invest $7.5 million (4.8 million pounds) and Strauss Water $2.5 million, will be based on Strauss's existing drinking water operations in England, Strauss said on Sunday.
+The joint venture, in which Virgin Green Fund will initially invest $7.5 million and Strauss Water $2.5 million, will be based on Strauss's existing drinking water operations in England, Strauss said on Sunday.

 Following the investment, Strauss will own 58 percent of the joint venture and Virgin will hold 42 percent.